 The show vying to keep it off the list is Netflix’s new drama Ginny & Georgia.
 At first glance, its opening weekend was a bit soft, below stronger debuts from both Firefly Lane and Crime Scene: The Vanishing at the Cecil Hotel.
 To put this in context, here’s the first two weeks of Netflix’s first run TV series since November:

 In this admittedly small sample size, 7 shows had smaller audiences and only two had bigger second weeks.
 But there is some good news for G&G. Some shows can take time find their footing, as both The Queen’s Gambit and Bridgerton showed last year.
 As the Google Trends chart showed, unlike most Netflix shows, Ginny & Georgia had a slower rise than most new releases.
-But it looks like that rise will hold; G&G nabbed the top spot in the Netflix TV like it daily top ten list, which is a good forecaster of Nielsen ratings.
+But it looks like that rise will hold; G&G nabbed the top spot in Netflix’s top ten list, which is a good forecaster of Nielsen ratings.
 (More to come on this in future articles.)

 Other Quick Notes on TV